Apache Aries: OSGi for the Enterprise

-I recently came across a blog posting about an Apache project called Aries, currently in incubator status.
+I recently came across a blog post about an Apache project called Aries, currently in incubator status.
 You can check out the details here.
-It looks like enterprise developers are in for a real treat: the missing secret sauce (programming model) that allows enterprise application developers to harness the goodness of OSGi.
+It looks like enterprise developers are in for a real treat: the missing secret sauce that allows enterprise application developers to harness the goodness of OSGi.

 This is fantastic news!
-OSGi is quite an amazing technology, but even though mature, lacks support in the enterprise world due to a lack of application server support.
-The support for enterprise OSGi looks to be increasing, especially when you see the organizations represented in the committer list: LinkedIn, IBM, SAP, etc. One of the issues affecting the adoption rate of OSGi is the lack of commercial app server support; in other words, the inability to hot-deploy an OSGi bundle in your favourite app server.
+OSGi is quite an amazing technology, and while OSGi is mature it lacks support in the enterprise due to a lack of application server support.
+The support for enterprise OSGi looks to be increasing, especially when you see the organizations represented in the committer list: LinkedIn, IBM, SAP, and so forth.
+One of the remaining issues affecting the adoption rate of OSGi is the inability to hot-deploy an OSGi bundle in your favourite app server.

 A significant feature of Aries will be a container for OSGi Blueprint components - an implementation of the new OSGi v4.2 Blueprint component model that defines a standard dependency injection mechanism for Java components, which is derived from the Spring framework and extended for OSGi to declaratively register component interfaces as services in the OSGi service registry.